emilartzz/emilartzz/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on chaos
-- 🌱 I’m currently learning different web-technologies
+- 🌱 Currently learning different web-technologies
 - 📫 How to reach me:
   - Via email : wareliusemil@gmail.com